MacTash/MacTash/README.md

 ## Hi, I am MacTash 👋

 🔐 Future AI Security Engineer
-🧪 Focused on making better detection methodologies for emerging AI threats!
+🧪 Focused on learning AI/LLM Security, Cybersecurity amongst other things!

 🎯 Building tools that protect and strengthen AI systems in the real world